-Keywords: Sugarcane borers, Assessment of yield losses, Chemical, Non-Chemical, IPM, Trichogramma chilonis, Pheromone traps, Chlorantraniliprole.
+Keywords: Sugarcane borers, Assessment of yield, , IPM, Trichogramma chilonis, Pheromone traps, Chlorantraniliprole.

 1. INTRODUCTION

 Sugarcane cultivation is increasingly threatened by a range of diseases and insect pests, among which stem borers are among the most destructive, causing substantial yield losses.
 These pests complete multiple generations annually, with population densities compounding over time, leading to significant economic damage from the seedling stage through to crop maturity.